Short Interest in Georg Fischer AG (OTCMKTS:FCHRF) Rises By 15.7%

-Georg Fischer AG (OTCMKTS:FCHRF – Get Free Report) was the target of a significant increase in short interest during the month of October.
+Georg Fischer AG (OTCMKTS:FCHRF – Get Free Report) was the recipient of a significant increase in short interest during the month of October.
 As of October 15th, there was short interest totalling 25,800 shares, an increase of 15.7% from the September 30th total of 22,300 shares.
-Based on an average trading volume of 0 shares, the short-interest ratio is presently ∞ days.
+Based on an average daily trading volume, of 0 shares, the short-interest ratio is presently ∞ days.

 Georg Fischer Stock Performance